Ottermad/ottermad.github.io/_posts/2023-09-22-QC-Course-Super-Dense-Coding.md

 author: Charles Thomas
 ---

-Note:This is a rework of an earlier post.
-You can checkout the original [here](https://ottermad.github.io/2021/12/23/Super-Dense-Coding.html)
+Note: This is a rework of an earlier post.
+You can check out the original [here](https://ottermad.github.io/2021/12/23/Super-Dense-Coding.html)

 We are finally ready to look at some applications of quantum computation.
-We're going to start by looking at super dense coding which allows us to send 2 classical bits of information by sending one qubit.
+We're going to start by looking at super-dense coding which allows us to send 2 classical bits of information by sending one qubit.

 # The Setup